MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-external-sharing-site.md

 - SPO160
 - MET150
 ms.assetid: 6288296a-b6b7-4ea4-b4ed-c297bf833e30
-description: "Learn how global and SharePoint admins can change the external sharing setting for a site."
+description: "Learn how global and SharePoint admins can change site-level sharing settings."
 ---

-# Turn external sharing on or off for a site
+# Change the sharing settings for a site

-You must be a global or SharePoint admin in Microsoft 365 to change the external sharing setting for a site (previously called a "site collection").
-Site owners are not allowed to change this setting.
+You must be a global or SharePoint admin in Microsoft 365 to change the sharing settings for a site (previously called a "site collection").
+Site owners aren't allowed to change these settings.

-Note that this procedure applies to classic sites, communication sites, and new team sites.
+The steps in this article apply to team sites, communication sites, and classic sites.
 To learn how to change the external sharing setting for a user's OneDrive, see [Change the external sharing setting for a user's OneDrive](/onedrive/user-external-sharing-settings).
-For info about changing your organization-level settings, see [Turn external sharing on or off for SharePoint](turn-external-sharing-on-or-off.md).
+For info about changing your organization-level settings, see [Manage sharing settings](turn-external-sharing-on-or-off.md).
 To change the settings for Teams private channel sites, you must use [Set-SPOSite](/powershell/module/sharepoint-online/set-sposite).

 For detailed information about how to set up guest access for a site, see [Collaborate with guests in a site](/Office365/Enterprise/collaborate-in-a-site).

-To configure external sharing for a site
+To change the external sharing setting:

 1. Go to the [Active sites page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=siteManagement&modern=true), and sign in with an account that has [admin permissions](./sharepoint-admin-role.md) for your organization.